deepthi59/Bug-Report-Classification/README.md

 The primary objectives of this project are:

-1)To collect and preprocess real‑world bug report datasets from open‑source software repositories, ensuring high‑quality textual inputs for model training.
+1. **Collect and preprocess real-world bug reports** from open-source software repositories, ensuring high-quality textual inputs for model training.

-2)To design an NLP pipeline capable of extracting meaningful features from unstructured bug report descriptions.
+2. **Design an NLP pipeline** capable of extracting meaningful features from unstructured bug report descriptions.

-3)To implement traditional machine learning models (e.g., TF‑IDF + SVM) for automated bug type and severity classification.
+3. **Implement traditional machine learning models** (e.g., TF‑IDF + SVM) for automated bug type and severity classification.

-4)To develop and fine‑tune transformer‑based deep learning models (e.g., DistilBERT) for improved contextual understanding and classification accuracy.
+4. **Develop and fine-tune transformer-based deep learning models** (e.g., DistilBERT) for improved contextual understanding and classification accuracy.

-5)To evaluate and compare the performance of traditional ML methods and pre‑trained transformer models across both classification tasks.
+5. **Evaluate and compare the performance** of traditional ML methods and pre-trained transformer models across both classification tasks.

-6)To demonstrate the effectiveness of AI‑driven automation in enhancing the speed, consistency, and reliability of bug triaging processes.
+6. **Demonstrate the effectiveness of AI-driven automation** in enhancing the speed, consistency, and reliability of bug triaging processes.

 ---